gildor478/ounit/README.md

 Transition to ounit2
 --------------------

-In the past OUnit used the library name "oUnit".
-It is uncommon to use uppercase letters in library name.
+In the past OUnit used the ocamlfind package name "oUnit".
+It is uncommon to use uppercase letters in ocamlfind package name.
 It caused some problems during the transition to "dune".
 It was also not the same name as the OPAM package.
-As of version 2.2, we have renamed the library ounit2.
+As of version 2.2, the opam package ounit and the ocamlfind package oUnit are renamed to ounit2 (the same for both the ocamlfind and opam packages).

 To do the transition for your own tests:
 * in OPAM, the library should now depends on "ounit2" or "ounit2-lwt"
-* in dune files/OASIS/Makefile/pkg.ml replace "oUnit" by "ounit2"
+* in dune files/OASIS/Makefile/pkg.ml replace "oUnit" by "ounit2" and
+  "ounit-lwt" to "ounit2-lwt".

+We will keep OPAM packages "ounit"/"ounit-lwt" for the transition.